alexchartier/sounder/README.txt

 # Questions for Juha:
     1. Can the transmitter lose lock and keep on transmitting?
+    2. Doppler frequency resolution?
+    3. Can we do different baud oversampling on Tx and Rx side?

 # Before running the following code:
      install gnuradio, uhd and all the many dependencies - do NOT upgrade pip at any point